tsuwatch/activerecord-grouping_enum/README.md

 # ActiveRecord::GroupingEnum

-Allows you to group enum and can use enum's scope and boolean method.
+To enable the enum grouping and can use enum's scope and boolean method.

 ## Installation